 Nyungwe National Park is Located in the South West corner of Rwanda, is an untouched natural rainforest that is filled with exciting biodiversity.

-Covering over 1000 square kilomtres, Nyungwe is surely one of the world’s most beautiful and pristine mountain rainforests.
-It’s believed to be one of Africa’s oldest forests, staying green even through
+Covering over 1000 square kilometers, Nyungwe is surely one of the world’s most beautiful and pristine mountain rainforests.
+It’s believed to be one of Africa’s oldest forests, staying green even through the longest dry season.

 This majestic rainforest is filled with nature and wildlife experiences for you to emerge yourself in.
 Hiking or even biking the beautiful terrain, tracking the famous chimpanzees, experiencing the canopy walk, witnessing beautiful birds, relaxing by waterfalls are just a glimpse of activities that Nyungwe offers.
 Sounds and views collaborate to create a one-of-a-kind wildlife experience.
 Exploring through the forest, travellers will witness the lush green mountains and cooling mist in a landscape that won’t be soon forgotten.

 Cultural activities are also available around the forest.